jheyman/blog/pages/AndroidBackup/index.md

 ![Case_out]({{ site.baseurl }}/assets/images/AndroidBackup/case_out.png)

-There you go, no more dangling cables, and under its inconpiscuous look it wakes up at 3am every night to take care of my precious photos & contacts.
+There you go, no more dangling cables, and under its inconspicuous look it wakes up at 3am every night to take care of my precious photos & contacts.

 ### Notes & Lessons learned